 Medical Education: Ukraine vs. India

-For an average Indian family medical college in India costs too much — $10-15.000 annually.
+For an average Indian family medical college in India costs too much — $10-15,000 annually.
 In Ukraine, a foreign student can study for $2,500 annually.
-The contrast is obvious that is why many Hindu parents encourage their children to study abroad.
-Hindu students choose among China, the Philippines, Nepal, Latvia, Russia, Georgia, Kirgizia, and Ukraine.
-Students emphasize the fact that Ukraine has one prerogative: geographical location.
-It is close to Central and Western Europe and it’s far from India.
+The difference is obvious, that is why many Indian parents encourage their children to study abroad.
+The Indian students choose from China, the Philippines, Nepal, Latvia, Russia, Georgia, Kyrgyzstan, and Ukraine.
+Students emphasize the fact that Ukraine has one prerogative — its geographical location.
+It is close to Central and Western Europe, and it is far from India.
 Farther from home means higher chances to become responsible and independent.

-It’s not only prestigious but also profitable to be a doctor in India.
-The average salary of a Hindu doctor is $2.000-5.000 a month depending on a specialty.
-In Ukraine, doctors earn much less in the governmental sector.
-After graduation Hindu students have to pass the exam in the homeland and to obtain doctor’s license according to the results of this exam.
+It is not only prestigious but also profitable to be a doctor in India.
+The average salary of an Indian doctor is $2,000-5,000 per month depending on a speciality.
+In Ukraine, state doctors earn much less.
+After the graduation, Indian students have to pass the exam in their homeland and to obtain a doctor’s license according to the results of this exam.
 They can start working only after passing this exam.

 Ajmal Abdul Majid

-Ajmal tells us that after school graduation he wanted to become a doctor so much but couldn’t make it in India.
-The education in India cost too much and the contest was very serious that is why his parents sent him to Ukraine.
+Ajmal tells us that, after graduating from school, he wanted to become a doctor very much but he couldn’t make it in India.
+The education in India cost too much, and the contest was very serious, that is why his parents sent him to study in Ukraine.

-Charmi met the professor from Uzhhorod National University during one of such seminars and he persuaded her to enter here.
-Foreign students consider positive reviews as much as a low price for education.
+During one of such seminars, Charmi met a professor from Uzhhorod National University, and he persuaded her to apply there.
+Foreign students consider positive reviews as much as the low price for education.
 Students often tell that they came to Uzhhorod because their older friends and relatives study here.
-They say that the level of instruction is high and the atmosphere is welcoming.
+They say that the level of education is high and the atmosphere is welcoming.

-Charmi says that she always dreamt of being a doctor because she knows a lot about ailments and body processes.
-She is interested in the way human organism works.
-She wants to help ill people:
+Charmi says that she has always dreamt of being a doctor because she knows a lot about diseases and body processes.
+She is interested in the way a human body works.
+She wants to help sick people:

 — In India, people respect you if you are a doctor.
-You have bright future until the end of life because you can save human lives and receive a blessing for that.
-The demand for doctors is great, the population in the country is growing quickly.
+You have a bright future until the end of your life because you can save human lives and receive a blessing for that.
+The demand for doctors is great, as the population in the country is growing rapidly.

-Shikku says that according to one prognosis the population in India can double during the next 40 years.
-The demand for competent doctors will also rise correspondingly:
+Shikku says that, according to some prediction, the population in India can double during the next 40 years.
+The demand for qualified doctors will also rise correspondingly:

-— There must be at least one doctor for 100 of people.
+— There must be at least one doctor for 100 people.
 That is why young specialists will always have work.
-This new Medicine boom replaced the IT boom.
+This new medicine boom replaced the IT boom.
 5-6 years ago all parents wanted their children to be programmers.

 — Yeah, I am planning to get back to India but it doesn’t mean that I don’t like Ukraine.
 I just want to work in my native country.

-Some Hindus consider the opportunity to work in Ukraine or in any other country before going back to India.
+Some Indians still consider the opportunity to work in Ukraine or any other country before going back to India.